 Several actors in the Polkadot network work to keep the blockchain operational.
 These are:

-- Collators, who create blocks to extend the parachain and create proofs of validity for validators.
+Collators: In the Polkadot ecosystem it’s the Collators who create blocks to extend the parachain.
+Plus they also create proofs of validity for validators.

-- Fishermen, who monitor the network and report malicious activity.
-Currently validators are acting as fishermen for the network.
+Fishermen: Finally, the fishermen monitor the network and report malicious activity.
+Currently, validators are acting as fishermen for the network.

-NPoS allows rewards for the nominators since they vote in validators they believe will be online and available to serve the security of the network.
-These nominators back validators by staking their own tokens and get rewarded proportionally to the stake of the validator.
-Thus, Validators can also collect fixed fees to help cover the validator’s operational costs, such as hardware and software upkeep to ensure the validator stays online.
+NPoS allows rewards for the nominators since they vote for the validators they believe will be online and available to serve the security of the network.
+To clarify, these nominators back validators by staking Polkadot tokens and get rewarded proportionally to the stake of the validator.
+Thus, Validators can also collect fixed fees to help cover the validator’s operational costs, such as hardware and software upkeep to ensure they stay active.

-Token holders can nominate up to 16 validators who share rewards if they are elected into the active validators set.
-Moreover, The validator slots are rewarded equally with the amount determined by the validator with the least amount of stake in the slot.
+From there, token holders can nominate up to 16 validators who share rewards if they are elected into the active validators set.
+Moreover, every validator slot receives an equal reward.
+The amount they receive is determined by the validator with the least amount of stake in the slot.

-The nomination process is a single-click operation inside the wallet.
+The nomination process is a single-click operation inside the Polkadot wallet.
 Rewards must be claimed manually via the Polkadot Explorer or Ledger Live.
-As long as one person claims from a validator for an era, all nominators for that era will be paid out.
-The person issuing the payout doesn’t even have to be one of the nominators.
-The staking rewards are available to be claimed for 84 days only.
+As long as one person claims from a validator for an era, all of the era’s nominators will receive their rewards.
+The person issuing the payout doesn’t even have to be one of the them!
+However, it’s important to note that staking rewards are avaible to claim for 84 days only.

-Nominators are therefore an important part of the network.
-They participate indirectly in the consensus protocol with an economic incentive to pay close attention to the evolving set of candidates and ensure only the most capable and trustworthy among them are elected as validators.
+Therefore, nominators are an important part of the network.
+They participate indirectly in the consensus protocol with an economic incentive to pay close attention to the evolving set of candidates.
+Plus, they ensure that validators are only the most capable and trustworthy among them.